Health and Fitness Facilities and Athletic Clubs

 - tanning services.

-Purchases by health and fitness clubs
+Purchases by health and fitness facilities

 Coupons and discounts

-The tax due on a taxable item or service is based on the price paid by the customer after deducting a discount or coupon issued by the health or fitness club.
+The tax due on a taxable item or service is based on the price paid by the customer after deducting a discount or coupon issued by the health or fitness facility.
 However, if a customer uses a manufacturer's coupon to purchase a product, the tax is computed on the price for the item before subtracting the coupon.
 See Tax Bulletin Coupons and Food Stamps (TB-ST-140).

 Certain purchasers are exempt from tax on their purchases.
 The seller must receive the appropriate exemption document from exempt purchasers and keep records of these exempt sales.
 The seller must be able to associate the exemption document with the exempt sale.
 In general, these records must be kept for a period of three years from the due date of the return to which they relate.
 See Tax Bulletin Exemption Certificates for Sales Tax (TB-ST-240).